From her early teens Garlinda spent many hours watching her father, the photographer George Llewellyn, in the dark room.

-In 2016 she visited Iceland and in 2017 Patagonia and Atacama and the result is a stunning body of work exhibited at a show called Signs of Life.
+In 2016 she visited Iceland and in 2017 Patagonia and Atacama.
+The result is a stunning body of work exhibited at a show title Signs of Life.

-Drawn to a particular image of a church exhibited at the show, Antony Gormley made the following observations.
+Drawn to a particular image of a church exhibited at the show, Antony Gormley writes:

 There is a great tension between her empathic treatment of human subjects: in which she captures a moment of connectedness between people and these stark often uninhabited places into she projects an equal sense of engagement.